 Our Director of Design and our Creative Director carefully reviewed the options, digging in to determine what would be legible in application and meaningful to the development of the brand.
 They advised that we also implement a variation on the acronym to create a slanted design within the I that would mimic the slanted acoustical panels so often installed.

-We presented three options to the client, including the sound wave option, the tile option, and the acronym option.
-All were shown in vibrant colors that indicated a bold approach to professionalism and accuracy.
+We developed three logo options, including a sound wave option, a tile option, and an acronym option.
+All were created using vibrant colors that indicated a bold approach to professionalism and accuracy.
 The color palettes selected included options that would capture attention in the field and align with that of other subcontractors on a job, while also differentiating the business with unexpected pops of bright yellow and a fresh green tone.

-The first option we presented incorporated an icon meant to demonstrate sound.
-The icon was utilized in the typeface in place of the letter ‘C’ within the word Acoustical.
-This symbol of sound reverberation makes it instantly recognizable that the firm handles business surrounding acoustics and sound.
+The first option we developed incorporated an icon meant to demonstrate sound.
+The icon was utilized in place of the letter ‘C’ within the word Acoustical.
+This symbol of sound reverberation makes the firm instantly recognizable as one that handles acoustics and sound.

-The second concept that was created took on an icon that would be placed to the left of the type and demonstrated the acoustical panels that the company installs for its clients.
-The panels are set into a diamond shape, with a color formation symbolizing the letter A. The color is then brought into the the abbreviation, inc at the end of the type to balance the logo.
+The second concept utilizes a tiled icon, indicative of the acoustical panels that the company installs for its clients.
+The panels are set into a diamond shape, with a color formation that subtly forms the letter A. The color is then brought into the the abbreviation, “Inc” at the end of the type to balance the logo.

-The final option created utilizes the company’s acronym as the icon.
+The final option we created utilizes the company’s acronym as the brand icon.
 Within the icon, you will notice that the ‘I’ has a slightly slanted top.
-This indicates the acoustical panels that the business is known for installing and draws interest to the logo.
-Once again, the bright yellow color is brought into the tag at the end of the logo to provide balance and to draw the viewers eye across the business name from left to right.
+This indicates the acoustical panels that the business is known for installing and adds interest to the logo.
+This bright yellow color is brought into the tag at the end of the logo to provide balance and to draw the viewers eye across the business name from left to right.

 Upon presentation, the client was immediately drawn to the option that incorporated their acronym as the icon.
 The full logo includes a horizontal setup with the icon on the left and the full business name on the right.
 The icon is intended to stand alone as needed, and the top of the ‘I’ is slanted to parallel the main product of the company.

 We finalized the logo and selected color codes in CMYK, RGB, PMS and web tones.
 Then, we created a complete set of logo files, including PDF, JPEG, EPS, and PNG.
 We provided the logo in all black, all white, and full color.
-We also provided a guidelines sheet that included the fonts, color palette, and general guidelines for using the logo.
+We also provided a logo guidelines sheet that included the fonts, color palette, and general guidelines for using the logo.
 With the completion of the logo, we had completed a crucial step in our business branding process.

-When the logo is selected and approved, we move directly into the design of the business card.
+With a final logo in tow, we moved directly into the design of the business card.
 We presented Acoustical Services with three options for a business card design, and they ultimately chose a beautiful black card with the icon in copper foil and additional copper foil accents on the front of the card.
 The business cards certainly convey the professional image that we set out to create.

-Upon selection of a business card design, our team finalizes the design and typesets business cards for up to 5 team members.
-We also provide print quotes, including shipping costs.
+Upon selection of a business card design, our team finalized the design and typeset business cards for up to 5 team members.
+We also provided print quotes, including shipping costs.

 Next, we transferred the logo design and color palette to the rest of the stationery package for Acoustical Services.
 We created new letterhead, envelope, and message card designs that would equip the company to communicate with partners, vendors, and clients in a professional manner.